 Mastering the to-do list

-I don’t use a digital planner because I enjoy the satisfaction of checking things off my to-do list.
+First, I don’t use a digital planner because I enjoy the satisfaction of checking things off my to-do list.
 “Ahhh another task down!”
-It’s an amazing feeling.
+It’s a fantastic feeling.

 I use a Bloom Daily Planner to write everything down.
-I got mine on Amazon for $10.
 I recommend you use a handwritten to-do list as well for this.

 - Too many things to do; overwhelmed and don’t know where to begin